 Several small museums and showcases have taken root in town: the War Museum has a chilling and fascinating collection of discarded weaponry from Cambodia's sad past, including a Russian helicopter, guns and missile launchers, and a sobering exhibit of just about every kind of sadistic land mine ever created.
 Siem Reap is also home to the Killing Fields Memorial, a small shrine on the grounds of a Buddhist temple adjacent to one of many body disposal sites for the Khmer Rouge campaign of genocide.
 A small pagoda is filled with human bones, a silent testament to a world that turned its attention away from the cruel deaths of millions of Cambodians.

 Where We Shine: Purple Dragon highlights unique and offbeat aspects of Cambodian life that most tourists overlook.
-We use only gay and lesbian friendly hotels, so couples never suffer embarrassing moments.
+We use only LGBT- friendly hotels, so couples never suffer embarrassing moments.
 Your tour is private, which gives you maximum flexibility and the undivided attention of our local guides.
 Our guests often remark that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.